MI-DPLA/combine/docs/workflow.rst

    Example of shunting Records based on validity, and eventually merging all valid Records

+Keep in mind, if multiple Validation Scenarios were run for a particular Job, it only requires failing one test, within one Validation Scenario, for the Record to be considered "invalid" as a whole.

 DPLA Bulk Data Compare
 ~~~~~~~~~~~~~~~~~~~~~~

 One somewhat experimental feature is the ability to compare the Record's from a Job against a downloaded and indexed bulk data dump from DPLA.
-These DPLA bulk data downloads can be `managed in Configurations here <configuration.html#dpla-bulk-data-downloads>`_.
+These DPLA bulk data downloads can be `managed in Configurations here <configuration.html#dpla-bulk-data-downloads-dbdd>`_.

 When running a Job, a user may optionally select what bulk data download to compare against: